goto-eof/octoscraper/README.md

                                        |_|
 ```

-OctoScraper is a web scraper that allows to donwload resources.
+OctoScraper is a web scraper that allows to donwload web resources.

 Allow reqwest to work propertly:
 ```